 - Convince potential investors to take you seriously.
 Business angels and venture capitalists are all about reducing the risk.
 Per the above points, if you have a validated and working prototype, investment risks are dramatically reduced.
 These days, if you don’t have a proven prototype, investors probably won’t even talk to you.

 - It’s a good basis for working with vendors to finalize costs, manufacturing, and marketing.
 After the market and product have been validated, the real challenge comes.
-You will be searching for vendors who can deliver it at less cost and time than competitors, and help build distribution and support channels.
+You will be searching for a software development company who can deliver it at less cost and time than competitors, and help build distribution and support channels.
 A prototype is the three-dimensional version of your vision.

 Creating a prototype will not only save you time and money but also show the investors the proficiency of your idea.
 The prototype will help convince both investors & consumers and help build a brand reputation.